-ALL is an all local alignment tool for Pairwise and Multiple Sequence Alignment (MSA).
+ALL is a high speed, large dataset sequence alignment tool for Pairwise and Multiple Sequence Alignment (MSA).
 ALL processes both Protein and Nucleotide sequence alignments.
 The type of sequence is automatically recognized.
 Any printable character set can be used except special and reserved characters.
 There can be up to 31 characters in the set.
 If a query sequence contains the special character '-' it will never match another character and will show as '_' in sequence alignment output.
 Characters '~', '@', '&' and '%' are reserved and should not be used in sequences.

 One or more FASTA input lines can be used in any or all sequence text boxes or upload files for both Pairwise alignment and MSA.
 For example, in pairwise alignment, the first sequence might contain 100 lines of FASTA input, perhaps portions of several bacteria genomes.
 The second sequence might contain one large FASTA sequence line, for example a well known bacteria chromosome.
 In this case the 100 lines of FASTA input would be compared to the large FASTA sequence.